dmaccormac/robotool/README.md

 ## Overview
-RoboTool is a batch file which uses Microsoft Robocopy to replicate a list of directories in a CSV file.
+RoboTool is a program to mirror a list of directories specified in one or more CSV files.
+It uses Microsoft Robocopy to replicate the directories.
+It is written in C# and uses the NET 4.5 framework.

 ## Usage